 The General Interface View and the UML Use Case View together model the aspects of all interfaces including user interfaces and actor interfaces.

-A Use Case Operational Diagram can be drawn for each use case which will present operational aspects of the use case.
+A UML sequence diagram can be drawn for each use case.
+Or, alternatively a Use Case Operational Diagram can be drawn for each use case which will present operational aspects of the use case.
 Figure 4 presents a use case Operational Diagram for the box storage volume use case.
 Alternatively, a use case can be represented by an Activity Diagram as suggested by Pressman & Maxim (2015)

 Boehm B,(1986) "A Spiral Model of Software Development and Enhancement", ACM SIGSOFT Software